stefanprodan/stefanprodan/_posts/2016-09-05-nginx-reverse-proxy-aspnetcore-docker-swarm.markdown

 tags: [.NET Core, Docker]
 ---

+This tutorial shows how you can set up NGINX as a reverse proxy for ASP.NET Core.
+As you probably know, the Kestrel web server that hosts your ASP.NET Core applications is not meant to be an internet-facing server.
+By using NGINX in front of Kestrel you can provide SSL termination, compression and caching for your web apps.

-In this article we will configure NGINX as a reverse proxy with web sockets support, compression and caching for an ASP.NET Core app.
-Both the reverse proxy and the web app will run in containers on a Docker Swarm cluster.
+You will be running the reverse proxy and web app in containers on a Docker Swarm cluster.
 The NGINX reverse proxy will forward the requests to your app service and Docker Swarm will load balance the requests between your app instances.

 ![NGINX on Docker Swarm]({{ "assets/nginx-proxy-docker-swarm.png" | prepend: site.baseurl }})